Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Polarisation diversity in LPRTs under the ECME framework

 \section{Polarisation diversity in LPRTs under the ECME framework}

-We describe polarisation using the Stokes vector $\mathbf S=(I,Q,U,V)^\top$, where $I$ is total intensity, $Q$ and $U$ quantify linear polarisation, and $V$ circular polarisation.
+We describe polarisation using the Stokes vector $\mathbf S=(I,Q,U,V)^\top$, where $I$ is total intensity, $Q$ and $U$ quantify linear polarisation, and $V$ quantifies circular polarisation with the sign of $V$ encoding handedness.
 The fractional linear and circular polarisations are $L/I=\sqrt{Q^{2}+U^{2}}/I$ and $|V|/I$, respectively.

 LPRTs show pulses with both large $|V|/I$ and $L/I$, sometimes within the same burst.
-In the ECME picture, this arises from (i) intrinsic emission that favours quasi-transverse propagation, and (ii) subsequent propagation through magnetised plasma that mixes Stokes parameters, as we illustrate below.
+In the ECME picture, this arises from (i) intrinsically circular emission produced by maser growth at quasi-transverse propagation angles, and (ii) subsequent propagation through magnetised plasma above the ECME source that mixes Stokes parameters, as we illustrate below.

 After generation, the radiation traverses a birefringent plasma.
 The transfer equations in Section \ref{sec:polarisedRT} show that the coefficients $\rho_R$ and $\rho_W$ govern Faraday rotation (mixing of $Q$ and $U$) and Faraday conversion (mixing of $U$ and $V$), respectively.
-The cumulative conversion depth
+If $s$ denotes the path length traversed by the emerging ray within the magnetised slab above the ECME source, the cumulative conversion depth

 quantifies how an initially circular state acquires linear power.
 We likewise define the rotation depth